Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 var ctx = canvas.getContext("2d");
 ```

-Draw on your canvas using it's API.
+Draw on your canvas using the canvas API.
 The tutorial uses a few of the APIs methods.

 Drawing with canvas generally follows these steps: